-After my visit to the Kyoto Fox Shrine, inspired by Memoirs of a Geisha and a yearning to learn more this ancient places quirky history, I can’t say that I am surprised by its popularity even given the ridiculous amount of competition it faces in this ancient island nation.
+After my visit to the Kyoto Fox Shrine, inspired by Memoirs of a Geisha and a yearning to learn more this ancient places quirky history, I can’t say that I am surprised by the popularity of the Kyoto Shrine orange gates – even given the ridiculous amount of competition it faces in this ancient island nation!

-Thousands of vivid orange (correction – vermilion to be specific) torii gates line the well trodden path, wrapping you up and protecting you from the outside world in a network of trails leading into a wooded forest sanctuary… When there is a gap in the gates you are treated to vision of lush green forest and a feeling of magic as you make your way up the sacred Mount Inari.
+Thousands of vivid orange (correction – vermilion to be specific) torii gates line the well-trodden path, wrapping you up and protecting you from the outside world in a network of trails leading into a wooded forest sanctuary.
+When there is a gap in the gates you are treated to a vision of lush green forest and a feeling of magic as you make your way up the sacred Mount Inari.

 The bottom of the shrine complex is overflowing with markets stalls, overpriced souvenir shops and girls living out their geisha fantasies – trust me, no real geisha is hanging out in full get up at TripAdvisor #1 “tourist destination in Japan”!.

-Yes, I admit it….I was smitten by the scene of Chiyo running along the path in a whirlwind of orange but upon further research what really sold it to me was the association with foxes, which are one of my spirits animals.
+Yes, I admit it…I was smitten by the scene of Chiyo running along the path in a whirlwind of orange but upon further research what really sold it to me was the association with foxes, which are one of my spirits animals.
 Sadly there are no real foxes here, but statues of them are a dime a dozen!

 Since early Japan, Inari was seen as the patron of business, and merchants and manufacturers have traditionally worshipped Inari.
 Each of the torii at Fushimi Inari Taisha is donated by a Japanese business explaining why there are so, so, SO many but you will notice they thin out more near the top so is room for plenty more!

 There are also a few restaurants along the way, which offer locally themed dishes such as Inari Sushi and Kitsune Udon (“Fox Udon”), both featuring pieces of aburaage (fried tofu), said to be a favorite food of foxes!
 How cute is that – And the setting is often overlooking a gorgeous patch of forest makes it even more worthwhile to eat here!